HackBerkeley/intro-git/README.md

  +-Emily
  ```
  She deleted yo (in red) and added a message (in green).
 How do we undo this?
- Since this is unstaged, we basically need to un-modify the modified changes.
+ Since this is unstaged, we basically need to **un-modify the modified changes**.

  Here's on way to do that (use with caution):
  `$ git checkout -- hello.txt`

- However, if you want to undo something you've already committed (say your last commit):
+ However, if you want to **undo something you've already committed (say your last commit)**:

  Undo commit with `git reset` (use with caution):
  `$ git reset --soft HEAD~1 `